WHAT IS IN THIS LEAFLET

 Post marketing experience

-As part of the continuing post-marketing surveillance of FERINJECT, the following side effects have been reported in isolated cases:
+As part of the continuing post-marketing surveillance of FERINJECT, the following side effects have been reported:

-There is limited experience with the use of FERINJECT in pregnancy.
-Adverse effects on the fetus were seen in animal studies at maternally toxic doses.
+There is limited experience with the use of FERINJECT in women in pregnancy from 16 weeks’ gestation).
 If iron treatment is needed in pregnancy, oral iron should be used where possible and FERINJECT only used where the benefit outweighs the risk.

 Iron treatment including FERINJECT may worsen infection.